Have a mission

 - Facebook’s marketing statistics have shown us that businesses will see a 37% increase in engagement when their Facebook posts include photos or some type of graphics.

-- Value – Content has to provide real value to exact target market.
+- Value – Content has to provide real value to the exact target market.

 - Updates – Content is either Evergreen or Requires continued updates.